Amruthamsh/dbms-gallery-management/README.md

+# Gallery Management App

+Combining Exhibitions, artists, galleries in a single web platform built using React and MySQL.

+## Run the app

 Use the gallery_management.sql file and use it as you MySQL database

 Create .env file in this format and replace it with your values